Skip to content

 If DTI is high, the fastest mechanical improvements are lowering required monthly debt payments, paying off smaller debts, avoiding new obligations, or increasing documented gross income.
 For a payoff plan, use the debt payoff calculator.
 To test a housing payment before adding it to DTI, use the mortgage calculator.

-Keep the research moving with Debt Payoff Calculator, Budget Calculator, Mortgage Calculator, and Credit Card Payoff Calculator.
+Keep the research moving with Mortgage Affordability Calculator, Debt Payoff Calculator, Budget Calculator, and Mortgage Calculator.

 Frequently Asked Questions